DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/disabledDates.md

 ---

-... or a function that specifies whether the currently checked date is disabled.
+... or a function that defines rules controlling whether the currently checked date is disabled.
+Make sure to verify that these rules are applied to the desired view.

 ---
 ##### jQuery